Ecological Theory and the Evolution

 My application of ecological theory to human communities rests on several interrelated assumptions (see Abruzzi 1982:13-14, 1993:12-14): (1) that human communities are ecological communities through which energy flows and by which population/resource relationships are regulated1 (see Margalef 1968; E. Odum 1971; H. Odum 1971; Little and Morren 1976); (2) that any system containing living organisms constitutes an ecological system (see Margalef 1968; H. Odum 1971); (3) that both human and nonhuman communities contain a high degree of functional diversity which is ultimately dependent on continuous inputs of energy from external sources (H. Odum 1971); (4) that both human annd nonhuman communities contain organizational units which vary in size and composition as a result of spatiotemporal changes in the abundance and distribution of resources (see Wilson 1968; Kummer 1971; Abruzzi 1979, 1982) and (5) that those processes which underlie the division of labor (i.e., resource partitioning) are central to the evolution of both types of communities (cf. Harris 1964; Blau 1967; Levins 1968).

 Furthermore, while the properties of any particular ecological community are determined by its specific biological composition, the laws or principles which determine community evolution are inherent in the energetic (not biological) relationships which exist within and between systems subject to natural selection.
-Consequently, the principles which determine the organization and evolution of ecological communities apply to all ecological communities regardless of their specific biological composition, including terrestrial and acquatic communities, single and multi-species communities, and human and non-human communities.
+Consequently, the principles which determine the organization and evolution of ecological communities apply to all ecological communities regardless of their specific biological composition, including terrestrial and aquatic communities, single and multi-species communities, and human and non-human communities.
 An industrial city is, therefore, just as much an ecological system as is a tropical rain forest, a coral reef or a temperate grassland community.
 Regulated by energy flows that determine population distribution and functional specialization, the settlement pattern and community organization that evolve in industrial-urban communities are distinct from those found in human communities based on irrigated agriculture, nomadic pastoralism or hunting and gathering.

 It is also scientifically preferable to approach human social systems as a subset of more general ecological systems, subject to the same theoretical principles, than to continue to regard human communities as analytically distinct from all other social systems.
 From the perspective of theory development, it matters less whether human and nonhuman communities are substantively distinct, than whether general ecological concepts and principles account for comparable empirical developments in both types of systems.
 Just as Newton's development of the inverse square law eliminated the arbitrary Aristotelian distinction between celestial and terrestrial motion (see Greider 1973:71-77) and the advent of Darwinian evolution removed the equally artificial distinction between human and nonhuman species in explaining biological evolution, so also does a single explanation for the organization and evolution of human and nonhuman communities provide a more parsimonious and powerful explanation for the evolution of complex ecological systems than the perpetuation of two distinct explanations: one for human communities, and one for the remainder of the organic world.